-- When more than 20 cubic yards of combine internal and external debris removal and/or moving personal property needs to be performed, the servicer must stop debris removal/moving personal property work and submit a bid via HomeTracker. - When the servicer decides to address debris removal/moving personal property outside of the allowable threshold and prior to Fannie Mae approval, the servicer should take into account Fannie Mae may not agree with the cubic yard count and/or cost and may deny and/or modify the request.
+- When more than 20 cubic yards of combine interior and exterior debris removal and/or moving personal property needs to be performed, the servicer must stop debris removal/moving personal property work and submit a bid via HomeTracker. - When the servicer decides to address debris removal/moving personal property outside of the allowable threshold and prior to Fannie Mae approval, the servicer should take into account Fannie Mae may not agree with the cubic yard count and/or cost and may deny and/or modify the request.

-If Then Extraordinary circumstances arise (e.g., meth lab, hoarder site, crime scene, etc.), Stop debris removal and notify Fannie Mae about the issue by submitting the proper bids via HomeTracker.
-The servicer is expected to provide details of extraordinary circumstance within the REOgram after liquidation and to the Fannie Mae REO broker.
+lf Then Extraordinary circumstances arise (e.g., meth lab, hoarder site, crime scene, etc.), Stop debris removal and notify Fannie Mae about the issue by submitting the proper bids via HomeTracker.
+The servicer must provide details of extraordinary property conditions after liquidation to the Fannie Mae REO broker.
 The servicer encounters an infestation (e.g., fleas, rodents, etc.) which hinders the ability to perform services, Utilize the Extermination Allowable to address pests such as fleas, rodents, ants, wasps, and hornets using over the counter products and continue with services.